dr-crunch/nullification-loops/README.md

 **Role**: Chair of Development Committee, former IIEA Director, institutional knowledge of Irish-EU interface

 **Key Passage**:
 > "Commissioner McGrath (Democracy, Justice, Rule of Law) was first informed of these governance concerns in March 2020, when he was a sitting TD.
 That initial contact was part of a formal 'Community Call' circulated to all deputies during the pandemic.
-While disaster preparedness, crisis management, infrastructure resilience remain key issues, there are other critical concerns as well—not only for Ireland but for the other EU member states.
+While disaster preparedness, crisis management, infrastructure resilience remain key issues, there are other critical concerns as well —not only for Ireland but for the other EU member states.
 >
 > I have submitted correspondence to Mr McGrath's office on multiple occasions regarding the continued governance failure, now with direct EU-law implications:
 > — 27 November 2025: Request for Executive-Level Coordination